 Identify intimal flaps, which are pathognomonic for aortic dissections.

 It can be difficult to differentiate the IVC from the aorta.
 Generally, the pulsatile aorta is thick walled, non-compressible, and positioned medial to the IVC.
 The IVC is thin-walled and compressible.
-It may appear to pulsate in lieu of its proximity to the aorta and secondary to the normal respiratory cycle.
+It may appear to pulsate given its proximity to the aorta and secondary to the normal respiratory cycle.
 Use pulsed-wave Doppler to delineate the aorta’s pulsatile flow from the venous flow of the inferior vena cava, which should display mild respirophasic variation only.

-Although the majority are retroperitoneal, when concerned for a ruptured AAA, perform a right upper quadrant ultrasound to assess for pathologic fluid.
+Although the majority are retroperitoneal, when concerned for a ruptured AAA, perform a right upper quadrant ultrasound to assess for pathologic free fluid.